 Menu

-- Context menu entries "Convert" and "Sort" prompt for removing the read-only property of a file when required
+- Context menu entries "Convert" and "Sort" prompt for removing the read-only property of a file when required.

-- For all contributed menu entries the mnemonics are maintained correctly now
+- For all contributed menu entries, the mnemonics are maintained correctly now.

 Compilers

-- Generic block support for KickAss, i.e. detection of "{" and "}", so the content outline and the source folding works correctly now.
-Proper use of white spaces after instructions and a maximum of one block per source line are of course required
+- Generic block support for KickAss, i.e., detection of "{" and "}", so the content outline and the source folding work correctly now.
+Proper use of white spaces after instructions and a maximum of one block per source line is required.

-- Download archive compilers.zip updated with KickAss 3.25 and CA65 2.13.3 (in preparation)
+- Download archive compilers.zip updated with KickAss 3.25 and CA65 2.13.3 (in preparation).

 Emulators